igomezv/igomezv.github.io/index.md

 I work on artificial neural networks, Bayesian inference, machine learning and cosmological models of dark energy.
 I also participate in writing projects in Spanish, both creative writing (short stories and essays) and technical textbooks at the high school level.

+On this website, contact information is on each page at the bottom of the page.
+There are also some posts in Spanish about programming or science.

 ## Last 5 news

 - **28/06/2021**.
 Instructor in the [Machine Learning Basics mini-course](https://github.com/igomezv/MACS_2021_ML_basics_neural_networks) given at the IV Mexican AstroCosmoStatistics School (MACS).